FrankLef/FundamentalsCausalInference/README.md

-This is a study project of the bool *Fundamentals of Causal Inference With R* by Babette A. Brumback.
-TEST.
+This is a study project of the bool *Fundamentals of Causal Inference With R* by Babette A. Brumback but using the Tidyverse way of programming with R.

 The exercises and their suggested solutions are in a separate project.